Keith Miller: Invincibles tour

+Bradman criticised Miller's hitting of sixes (26), feeling that his mercurial all rounder lacked restraint and concentration.
+In contrast, Fingleton praised Miller's attitude to cricket, saying "He is never one to accept runs when they are there for the taking ...
+I acknowledge myself the supreme believer in Miller as a cricketer.
+He had given me joy in the game approached by others."
+With respect to his persistent bouncing of Hutton and Compton, Fingleton said that it was up to England to develop bowlers of express pace—which they lacked at the time—to retaliate against or deter the Australians from pursuing such tactics.
+Miller's persistent disagreements with Bradman soon caught up with him, despite the latter's retirement after the tour.
+During Bradman's testimonial match, Miller bowled three consecutive bouncers at his retired captain, dismissing him with the last of these and drawing an angry look.
+Bradman was one of three members of the national selection panel, and Miller was dropped for the next series against South Africa in 1949–50.
+Although Bradman denied voting for the omission, most of the players in the team did not believe this.

 Omission for South Africa

 After returning to Australia, Miller played against Bradman in a testimonial match in 1948–49.
 Miller bowled three consecutive bouncers at Bradman, dismissing him with the last of the short-pitched deliveries for 53.
 Bradman was angered by Miller's bowling.
 One week later, the squad to tour South Africa in the following season was announced, and Miller was omitted, despite being ranked as the best all rounder in the world.
 During the Australian season, which was a purely domestic one, he had scored 400 runs at 33.33 and taken 11 wickets at 24.09.
 He scored one century against Queensland during the season, as well as a 99 against Victoria at the SCG.
 The surprise omission led to much conjecturing about the reasoning.
 One was that Miller had stated during the season that he did not want to bowl, so the selectors only considered his batting performances.
 Another was that Miller's bouncing of Bradman had provoked his former captain into voting against him at the selection table.
 Rumours circulated that new captain Lindsay Hassett did not want Miller on the tour because he was undisciplined, which Hassett denied.
 Another was that Jack Ryder, the Victorian selector and former Australian captain, had voted against Miller in retaliation for his move to New South Wales.
 Both Bradman and Chappie Dwyer claimed they voted for Miller, leading Miller to quip "somebody's telling lies", as there were only three on the selection panel.